What gun control proposals will the U.S. House consider? Here’s the list - NewsBreak

 Introduced by Rep. Robin Kelly, Democrat of Illinois.

 This bill would establish a new federal penalty for gun trafficking, which could range from a fine to up to 10 years in prison.
-The bill also would allow for the seizure of firearms and ammunition involved in the offense.
+The bill also allows for the seizure of firearms and ammunition involved in the offense.

 It would also be “ unlawful to sell or dispose of a firearm or ammunition to any person knowing or having reason to believe that the person intends to sell or dispose of the firearm in violation of a federal law, or to sell or dispose of the firearm to a person in another state in violation of that state’s law.”